-Effective July 1, 2002, the Utah HMO agreed to provide medical and utilization management services to Utah Medicaid members through June 30, 2004 under a stop-loss guarantee for the first 40,000 members.
+Effective July 1, 2002, the Utah HMO agreed to provide medical and utilization management services to Utah Medicaid members through June 30, 2003 under a 1-year stop-loss guarantee for the first 40,000 members.
 The state of Utah agreed to pay the Utah HMO 100% of medical costs plus 9% of medical costs as an administrative fee.
 In addition, if the actual medical costs and administrative fee are less than a predetermined amount, the Utah HMO will receive all or a portion of the difference as additional revenue.
 The additional revenue is equal to the savings up to 5% of the predetermined amount plus 50% of the savings above 5% of that amount.
+The arrangement is subject to review and revision on or after April 1, 2003.
 Under the stop loss agreement, the Utah HMO recognizes premium revenue equal to medical costs incurred, contracted administrative fee, and an estimate of the savings earned based on performance by its provider network, utilization management, and pharmacy benefit services.
-At December 31, 2002 and March 31, 2003, total receivables due from the State of Utah were \$10,828 and \$25,983 (unaudited), respectively.